trixi-framework/paper-2021-juliacon/figure_jet/README.md

-# Kelvin-Helmholtz instability
+# Astrophysical supersonic jet with Mach number 2000

-The files in this folder can be used to reproduce the numerical experiment simulating a Kelvin-Helmholtz instability with [Trixi.jl](https://github.com/trixi-framework/Trixi.jl).
+The files in this folder can be used to reproduce the numerical experiment simulating a supersonic jet with [Trixi.jl](https://github.com/trixi-framework/Trixi.jl).
 All results were obtained with Julia v1.6.2 on a computer running Kubuntu 20.04.

 To reproduce the numerical experiments and the figure shown in the paper, proceed